Analytic philosophy: Logical positivism

-During the late 1920s to 1940s, a group of philosophers known as the Vienna Circle, and another one known as the Berlin Circle, developed Russell and Wittgenstein's philosophy into a doctrine known as "logical positivism" (or logical empiricism).
-The Vienna Circle was led by Moritz Schlick and included Rudolf Carnap and Otto Neurath.
+During the late 1920s to 1940s, two groups of philosophers known as the Vienna Circle and the Berlin Circle developed Russell and Wittgenstein's philosophy into a doctrine known as "logical positivism" (or "logical empiricism").
+The Vienna Circle (previously the Ernst Mach Society) was led by Moritz Schlick and included Rudolf Carnap and Otto Neurath.
 The Berlin Circle was led by Hans Reichenbach and included Carl Hempel and mathematician David Hilbert.
+There was also the Dutch signific circle, which included L. E. J. Brouwer, founder of intuitionistic logic.

 Logical positivists used formal logical methods to develop an empiricist account of knowledge.
 They adopted the verification principle, according to which every meaningful statement is either analytic or synthetic.
 The truths of logic and mathematics were tautologies, and those of science were verifiable empirical claims.
 These two constituted the entire universe of meaningful judgments; anything else was nonsense.
+Thus the principle rejected statements of metaphysics, theology, ethics, and aesthetics as cognitively meaningless.

+The logical positivists saw their verificationism as a recapitulation of a quote by David Hume, the closing lines from An Enquiry Concerning Human Understanding (1748):

+If we take in our hand any volume; of divinity or school metaphysics, for instance; let us ask, Does it contain any abstract reasoning concerning quantity or number?
+No. Does it contain any experimental reasoning concerning matter of fact and existence?
+No. Commit it then to the flames: for it can contain nothing but sophistry and illusion.